-The four options outlined in Section 8.1 above were assessed against the following seven design principles:
+The four options outlined in Section 8.1 above were assessed against the following six Design Principles:

-- Design Principle 0: maintain or enhance the current level of safety - Design Principle 1: no change to flight behaviours - Design Principle 2: administrative change - Design Principle 3: withdraw unnecessary STARs - Design Principle 4: replicate using RNAV replication policies - Design Principle 5: truncate original STAR then replicate the remainder - Design Principle 6: technical amendment
+- Design Principle 0: maintain or enhance the current level of safety - Design Principle 1: no change to flight behaviours - Design Principle 2: administrative change - Design Principle 3: withdraw unnecessary STARs - Design Principle 4: replicate using RNAV replication policies - Design Principle 5: technical amendment

-The four Design Options were qualitatively assessed against each design principle in order to evaluate whether the principle had been met, partially met or not at all.
-The first Option 0, of doing nothing, did not meet any of the design principles except for DPO and DP1: maintain/ enhance the current level of safety and introduce no changes to flight behaviours.
-Option 0 therefore does not achieve the removal of dependencies from DTY DVOR nor improves the network in any way; and has therefore been rejected.
+The four Design Options were qualitatively assessed against each Design Principle in order to evaluate whether the principle had been met, partially met or not at all.
+The first Option 0: doing nothing, did not meet any of the Design Principles except for DP0 and DP1: maintain/ enhance the current level of safety and introduce no changes to flight behaviours.
+Option 0 therefore does not achieve the removal of dependencies from the DET and LAM DVORs nor improves the network in any way; and has therefore been rejected.

-Option 1 - replication of each STAR/ Hold - fully met four design principles: maintain/ enhance the current level of safety; introduce no changes to flight behaviours; withdraw unnecessary STARs; and replicate using RNAV replication policies.
-However, it did not meet any of the final three design principles.
-Although Option 1 removes DTY DVOR dependency, it does not improve the network connectivity; does not account for current usage levels and it leaves route duplication in place.
+Option 1: replication of each STAR/ Hold - fully met four Design Principles: maintain/ enhance the current level of safety; introduce no changes to flight behaviours; withdraw unnecessary STARs; and replicate using RNAV replication policies.
+However, it did not meet any of the final two design principles.
+Although Option 1 removes the DET and LAM DVOR dependencies, it does not improve the network connectivity; does not account for current usage levels and it leaves route duplication in place.
 Therefore Option 1 has also been rejected.

-Although Option 3 removes dependencies from DTY DVOR, as a consequence of removing all IFPs, it does not fully meet any of the seven design principles; offering no network improvements but significant disruption.
+Although Option 3 removes dependencies from the DET and LAM DVORs - as a consequence of removing all IFPs - it does not fully meet any of the six design principles; offering no network improvements but significant disruption.
 Option 3 was therefore rejected.